Ice4Dev/rhel9-disastig-partition/README.md

 #### In order for the script to work properly a few pre-requirements must be done to the server.

-Please see prereq.sh for more information
+Please see prereq.sh for more information, and git clone into a new temporary directory created at '/'

 #### Extra Vars